 The Onslaught Press is a small, independent publishing house based in east Oxford.
-We’ve been publishing for three years now and putting out about ten books a year.
+We’ve been publishing for four years now and putting out about ten books a year.
 At the beginning, the plan was to focus on academic monographs and picture books but very quickly (mostly thanks to the steady flow of excellent manuscripts we receive) we found ourselves specializing in poetry and haiku.
 So far we’ve had the pleasure of working with a wonderful group of international writers including Irish poets Gabriel Rosenstock, Tadhg Ó Caoinleáin and Cathal Ó Searcaigh, Scottish haiku master John McDonald, Paris-based Pittsburgh jazzman-poet Moe Seager, Nepalese haikuist Janak Sapkota, Cumbrian poet Alan J. Stubbs, and award-winning African poets Athol Williams and Rethabile Masilo.
 We recently published stunning debut collections by British-Indian poet Nisha Bhakoo and Helen Fletcher from Carlisle.

 We work hard to make our books beautiful and most are illustrated.
 Mathew Staunton has contributed black and white linocuts, drawings and collages to many of our publications while Jeff Grimal has recently illustrated Le Livre du venin, a collection of Lovecraftian pastiches by Panu Petteri Höglund and S. Albert Kivinen.
 Leïla Chaix recently designed and illustrated Moe Seager’s I Wanna Make Jazz to You and Alice Durand-Wietzel produced beautiful illustrations in colour for our first children’s book The Lost Library Book.